zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 The Domain API Mediation Layers must trust the Central API Mediation Layer Gateway to accept routed requests.
 It is necessary that the root and, if applicable, intermediate public certificates be shared between the Central API Mediation Layer and Domain API Mediation Layers.

-The following diagram is a visual description of the relationship between the Central API ML and Domain API MLs.
+The following diagram shows the relationship between the Central API ML and Domain API MLs.

 ![Trust relation diagram](./diagrams/mt-trust-relations.png)

-As shown in this example diagram, the Central API ML is installed on system X. Domain API MLs are installed on systems Y and Z.
+As presented in this example diagram, the Central API ML is installed on system X. Domain API MLs are installed on systems Y and Z.

 To establish secure communications, "Domain APIML 1" and "Domain APIML 2" are using different private keys signed with different public keys.
 These API MLs do not trust each other.